Which city is cheaper, Bordeaux or Marseille?

 Both Bordeaux and Marseille are popular destinations to visit in the spring with plenty of activities.
 The beaches and the natural beauty are the main draw to Marseille this time of year.
 Also, many travelers come to Bordeaux for the activities around the city and the natural beauty.

 In April, Marseille is generally a little warmer than Bordeaux.
-Temperatures in Marseille average around 13°C (56°F), and Bordeaux stays around 12°C (53°F).
+Daily temperatures in Marseille average around 13°C (56°F), and Bordeaux fluctuates around 12°C (53°F).

 The sun comes out a lot this time of the year in Marseille.
 Marseille usually receives more sunshine than Bordeaux during spring.
 Marseille gets 245 hours of sunny skies, while Bordeaux receives 190 hours of full sun in the spring.